vbedardl/w_backend/README.md

 ## Further Development

-- Twilio was added to send sms as notification.
-The database and the whole workflow need to change email for phone.
 - Integrate RabbitMQ with twilio sms system
 - Adding subscription to package creation, user deletion, package update.